pinskylab/kelpEVOL_fq_gz_processing/README.md

 2. Trim, deduplicate, decontaminate, and repair the raw `fq.gz` files *(few hours for each of the 2 trims and deduplication, decontamination can take 1-2 days; reparing is done in 1-2 hrs)*

+Scripts to run
+        * from the literature or other sources
+        * estimate properties with *jellyfish* and *genomescope*

 Scripts to run:
 		* [runFASTP_1st_trim.sbatch]()
                 * [cumplify.sbatch]()